lxnay/ubuild/README.md

 In order to speedup the build process, the ubuild core provides a transparent, coarse-grained caching system.
 However, only the most important variables are considered in the cache key, thus for cache
-validation: only the variables defined in the cache_variables parameter and some other internal ones are used to generate the cache key.
+validation: only the variables defined in the cache_vars parameter and some other internal ones are used to generate the cache key.
 The lookup process works like this:

   1. The environment files are parsed and environment variables retrieved.
-This list is filtered basing on cache_variables.
+This list is filtered basing on cache_vars.
 Internal variables are added to the list, with their values.

   2. A SHA1 checksum is generated using the list of filtered variables generated in the previous step.

+  3. Other parameters defined in the target to be cached are considered as part o the key generation.
+Patches are read and checksummed, same for build scripts.

-  3. A file starting with the given hash and ending with the tarball name is searched into cache_dir.
+  4. A file starting with the tarball file names (those declared in "url" parameters) and ending with the generated SHA1 + .tar.xz are searched into cache_dir.

-If the file is found, it will be uncompressed into the appropriate location (depending if the tarball is coming either from cross\_pkg\_build or pkg_build).
+If the file is found, it will be uncompressed into **build_dir*, otherwise:

   1. If the file is not found, the build script is called.
-  2. If the build script completes successfully, the outcome of the build is compressed and saved into cache_dir with the cache file name previously generated.
+  2. If the build script completes successfully, the outcome of the build (content that the build script copied into UBUILD_IMAGE_DIR) is compressed and saved into cache_dir with the cache file name previously generated.
 The outcome is then moved to its final destination.